RMehdid/SwiftAuthenticationService/README.md

 # SwiftAuthenticationService

 SwiftAuthenticationService is a Swift package that provides an easy-to-use authentication service for iOS apps.
-The package uses Firebase Phone Authentication and JWT tokens to handle user authentication.
+The package uses Firebase Phone Authentication to handle user authentication.

 ## Installation